 Medical Editor: John P. Cunha, DO, FACOEP

-Targretin (bexarotene) is used to treat skin lesions of cutaneous T-cell lymphoma (CTCL) in patients who have not responded to or not tolerated other therapies.
-It is a retinoid (vitamin A derivative).
-Common side effects include headache, tiredness, nausea, vomiting, dry skin, diarrhea, or trouble sleeping.
+Targretin (bexarotene) is a retinoid (vitamin A derivative) used to treat skin lesions of cutaneous T-cell lymphoma (CTCL) in patients who have not responded to or not tolerated other therapies.
+Common side effects of Targretin include:

 The recommended initial dose of Targretin is 300 mg/m2/day, taken as a single oral daily dose with a meal.
 Vitamin A may increase side effects when taking Targretin.
 Limit vitamin A supplements to the recommended daily allowance (RDA) of 4000 to 5000 International Units (IU) a day.
 Check vitamin supplement labels for amounts of Vitamin A. Targretin may interact with gemfibrozil, ketoconazole, itraconazole, erythromycin, rifampin, phenobarbital, phenytoin, or diabetes medicine.
 Tell your doctor all medications and supplements you use.
 Targretin must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, inform your doctor.
 It is not known if this drug passes into breast milk.
 Due to possible harm to the nursing infant, breast-feeding while using this drug is not recommended.

 Our Targretin (bexarotene) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.